DJSherwood/DJSherwood.github.io/_posts/2024-10-19-ZSA-Voyager-Review.markdown

 title: "You Should Buy a Split, Mechanical Keyboard"
 date: 2024-10-19 21:15:00 -0500
 categories: review
+lead: "I am my keyboard's slave..."
 ---
-I am my keyboard's slave...

 My main keyboard for many years was a Microsoft Ergonomic 4000.
 I'm sure you are familiar with it.
 A large plastic frame, a bit of a "hump" in the middle that separates two sections of keys.
 A classic ergonomic keyboard.
 It served me well for many years until I noticed that some keys lost their action.
 I did a little bit of research and learned that this meant the entire keyboard was broken.
 Like many entry level keyboards, the Ergo 4000 uses a membrane with a raised "bubble" under each key.
 To fix a keyboard which operates from this mechanism, one would have to change the membrane for the entire keyboard.
 This sounded like a pain.
 Time to move on to a mechanical keyboard!
 It turns out there are many kinds of mechanical keyboards.
 My immediate considerations were:

 1. Layout